Last Updated on May 12, 2023 by Matt Musico

 During this run of power dominance with the Pirates, it’s quite interesting how Kiner changed his approach at the plate.
 He led the league in homers as a rookie in 1946 with 23.
 However, he posted just a .775 OPS and finished 30th in MVP voting.
 In 579 plate appearances, the right-handed slugger struck out 109 times while drawing 74 walks.

-In the six seasons that followed, he never struck out more than 81 times, he drew more walks than he struck out each year, and he finished with 100-plus walks five times.
+In the six seasons that followed, he never struck out more than 81 times, he drew more walks than strikeouts each year, and he finished with 100-plus walks five times.
 Actually, Kiner never struck out more than 90 times in a season for the rest of his career.
 It was only until the final two years (one with the Cubs, one with Cleveland) that he struck out more often than he walked again.

 Roberto Clemente: 240 Home Runs